 WHAT CAN GO WRONG?

-Do you wrap your plants up creatively?
-Show us on Instagram with the hashtag #thejoyofplants.
+Have you wrapped your plants up against frost?
+Show us your creations on Instagram with the hashtag #thejoyofplants.